Skip to main content

 3. Inherit APK settings from the environment: see the section below on how to read configuration from environment variables.

-Environment-based settings
+Environment-based Android settings

 Some teams may not share APKs or AVDs during development.
 In this case, it can be cumbersome to constantly change the AVD ID or APK path at the test level.
 Configuring these settings at the environment level instead solves this problem.
 Specifically, rather than setting AVD ID or APK path at the test level, users can define the LOCAL_AVD_ID and LOCAL_APK_PATH keys in an environment.
 Then, users can leverage Momentic’s ability to interpolate environment variables using the shell to achieve dynamic behavior on each developer’s machine.
 For example, the environment below will first read the LOCAL_AVD_ID from the MOMENTIC_AVD_ID env var from the surrounding shell, and default to Pixel_9_API_35 if this env var is unset.
 Similarly, the local APK path will first be read from the MOMENTIC_APK_PATH env var.